Subdivision Directional Fields: Background

-The integreated discrete Hodge Laplacian is obtained from minimizing the Dirichlet energy of vector fields, and has the following form~\cite{Brandt:2016}: .
-Its null-space contains the harmonic vector fields.
-The pointwise version is $M_\mathcal{X}^{-1} L_\mathcal{X}$v.
+The integrated discrete Hodge Laplacian is obtained from minimizing the Dirichlet energy of vector fields, and has the following form~\cite{Brandt:2016}: Its null-space contains the harmonic vector fields.
+The pointwise version is $M_\mathcal{X}^{-1} L_\mathcal{X}$.